 Jesus performed a really, really big miracle.
-I can’t imagine something more impressive.
+I can’t imagine anything more impressive.
 He raised Lazarus from the dead.
-He came back to life; but it was the life he had had before.
+He came back to life, but it was the life he had had before.
 It was a reversal of death; it was not a conquest of death.
 Sooner or later Lazarus went through the same experience all over again, which, when you think about it, is quite unpleasant.
 He had to die twice.

-Remember the “if only” mind set is a temporary solution to problems.
-In the end we discover that temporary solutions are never enough.
+Remember the “if only” mindset is a temporary solution to problems.
+In the end, we discover that temporary solutions are never enough.

 From my own personal experience, the land of “If only” is a place void of perspective and focuses on the temporary not the eternal.

 Here is a good question: What would happen if we always got our way?
 What if our “if only” always tilted toward our benefit?

 It is a demanding question.
 How long before we abused that power?
 We would start out asking God for good things.
 But sooner or later we would demand more and more for ourselves.
 We would use God to become God ourselves.
 It is the worst thing God could do for us.

 God is ready and waiting to work in and through us now to do great things.
 However, like Martha and Mary, we must adjust our focus.
 Our perspective must be eternal.
 Jesus Christ offers something more and better.
 Not a nice life but a new one.
 He is the real miracle of the story; he is the final and ultimate answer to prayer.
 He is the resurrection and the life.
 Not resuscitation, but resurrection.
 Not reversal, but renewal.

 “Jesus told her, ‘I am the resurrection and the life.
 Anyone who believes in me will live, even after dying.
 Everyone who lives in me and believes in me will never ever die.
 Do you believe this, Martha?'”